 "Pitcher George Haddock . . . ranks among the great pitching stars of (the) country.
 He is not only a great pitcher but at times a handy man with the bat. . .
 He received his first points in pitching from the late Jim Whitney, who was his brother-in-law, and in his young days George played with the Madison Parks, an amateur club of Boston." - part of a professional biography of George Haddock in Sporting Life, October 17, 1891

-George played some seasons in the minors, mostly in the Western League, before breaking into the majors at the end of the 1888 season.
+George played some seasons in the minors, mostly in the Western League, before breaking into the majors at the end of the 1888 season, with the Washington Nationals.
 Although he lost both the games in which he pitched, his 2.25 ERA was good.

-In 1889 he went 11-19 for the 1889 Washington Nationals and the following year he was 9-26 for the 1890 Buffalo Bisons of the 1890 Players League.
+In 1889 he went 11-19 for the Nationals and in 1890 he was 9-26 for the Buffalo Bisons of the Players League.
 In each case, he was among the top winners for his team, but the teams finished well under .500.

-The Association folded, so Haddock played for Brooklyn in 1892-93.
+The Association folded, so Haddock played for the Brooklyn Grooms in 1892 and 1893.
 In 1892 he was effective with a win-loss record of 29-13 for a team which won 95 games.
 He was the top pitcher for manager Monte Ward.
-The next year he slumped to 8-9 and in 1894 he finished out his major league career pitching for the 1894 Phillies and the 1894 Senators.
+The next year he slumped to 8-9 and in 1894 he finished out his major league career pitching for the Philadelphia Phillies and the Washington Senators.
 The 1894 Phillies, for whom he went 4-3, are remembered as the team on which outfielders Ed Delahanty, Billy Hamilton and Sam Thompson all hit over .400.